Melindrea/PLAuth/README.md

 ##Scenario
 * User request to sign-in by entering his email address (e.g.: /account/request)
-* System create a session and send an email
+* System create a session and send an email to the user
 * User check his mailbox and then click on the link to authenticate himself on the system (e.g.: /account/login/(:token))

 ##Installation
 To install, copy the directory in the bundles/ folder.
-Then, add the bundle to the bundles array of your project:
+Then, add the bundle to your project (bundles.php):
 <pre>
 'plauth' => array(
     'auto' => true,